-The Blenman-Vista Neighborhood Plan overlays covers the area south of Grant Road from the University Area Plan and covers the area south of Grant Road from Campbell Avenue to Country Club Boulevard, with a large portion located within the Grant Road Corridor Study Area.
+The Blenman-Vista Neighborhood Plan covers the area south of Grant Road from Campbell Avenue to Country Club Road -- an area also contained in the University Area Plan.
 The plan encourages residential uses on the edges of Blenman Elm/Catalina Vista.
 High density residential is allowed on arterials identified for commercial or office.
-New commercial/ office is allowed on arterials.
+New commercial/office is allowed on arterials.
 For transportation improvements, landscaped buffers, berms, noise walls, and/or other means to improve the environment are encouraged.